 I used several of the colors that came in the pack, since my floors vary in tone from place to place.

 After I applied a lot of blend stick to the scratches, I let it sit for a couple of minutes.
-Then I grabbed a lint-free cloth and got to work buffing the colored areas.
+Then I grabbed a lint-free cloth and got to work buffing the areas I’d colored.

-I had to use a lot of elbow grease to get all of my handiwork off of the floor.
+I had to use a lot of elbow grease to get all of the excess wax stick off of the floor.
 It was easy to tell when I’d removed all of the excess blend stick from the floor because the cloth moved over those spots easily and it no longer felt sticky to the touch.

 The scratches looked much less pronounced after I’d done that, but it wasn’t totally perfect yet.